DIPSAS/Dapper.Oracle/src/Tests.Dapper.Oracle/README.txt

     DA_OR_PWD - password for registered oracle-user at container-registry.oracle.com

     The build script needs those two set to be able to perform a docker login command to download the docker container.
+    The integration tests will execute the script /scripts/LocalOracleDockerDb.ps1, that script can also be invoked from a powershell prompt.